 Weight Watchers Food Products and Kitchen Supplies Will Not Be Available

-WW is closing the e-commerce and consumer products, which includes snack bars, chips, oatmeal, popcorn, and kitchen gadgets.
+WW is closing the e-commerce and consumer products, which includes snack bars, chips, oatmeal, popcorn, and kitchen gadgets in December, 2023.

 Members are encouraged to stock up on their favorites, and there are deep discounts, coupon codes, buy 2 get 1 free and other specials as WW closes out inventory.
 Get a free gift when you spend over $60 and use coupon code LIKEAPRO.

-Medication for Weight Loss – Including GLP-1s Wegovy, Ozempic, and Mounjaro
+Medication for Weight Loss – Including GLP-1s Wegovy, Ozempic, Mounjaro, and Zepbound

 Weight Watchers has partnered with the prescription drug company Sequence to offer an optional weight loss medication program.
 The program is an additional $99 a month, plus the cost of medication.
 Medications may or may not be covered by insurance.